rweigel/phys260/Cross_Products/Cross_Products.md

 * If two unit vectors are crossed, the result is $\pm$, the unit vector not involved in the cross product.

-* To determine the sign, connect the two unit vectors that are crossed by drawing the shortest line that connects the first to the second along the circle shown below.
+* To determine the sign, connect the two crossed unit vectors by drawing the shortest line that connects the first to the second along the circle shown below.

 * If the line drawn was clockwise, the cross product is positive.
 If the line drawn was negative, the cross product is negative.